finos/perspective/docs/md/installation.md

 When importing `perspective` from NPM modules for a browser application, you should use `@finos/perspective-webpack-plugin` to manage the `.worker.*.js` and `.wasm` assets for you.
-The plugin handles downloading and packaging Perspective's additional assets, and is easy to set up in your `webpack.config`:
+The plugin handles downloading and packaging Perspective's additional assets and is easy to set up in your `webpack.config`:

 ```javascript
 const PerspectivePlugin = require("@finos/perspective-webpack-plugin");